Equivariant $K$-theory, affine Grassmannian and perfection: Fixed-point schemes and traces from equivariant K -theory

 We now recall the trace map from equivariant algebraic $K$-theory to functions on the fixed-point scheme and its relationship to the Dennis trace map.

-\paragraph{Conventions on equivariant \texorpdfstring{$K$}{K}-theory.} Let $\Sch_k^{\qcqs}$ be the category of quasi-compact quasi-separated $k$-schemes. \begin{notation} Given $X \in \Sch_k^{\qcqs}$, we denote by $K(X)$ the non-connective algebraic $K$-theory spectrum of the category of perfect complexes $\Perf(X)$ on $X$ in the sense of \cite{TT90}.
-We denote $K_i(X)$, $i \in \Z$ it's homotopy groups.
+\paragraph{Conventions for equivariant \texorpdfstring{$K$}{K}-theory.} Let $\Sch_k^{\qcqs}$ be the category of quasi-compact quasi-separated $k$-schemes. \begin{notation} Given $X \in \Sch_k^{\qcqs}$, we denote by $K(X)$ the non-connective algebraic $K$-theory spectrum of the category of perfect complexes $\Perf(X)$ on $X$ in the sense of \cite{TT90}.
+We denote $K_i(X)$, $i \in \Z$ its homotopy groups.